zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-snapshot-manager-manage-devices.md

 <properties
-   pageTitle="StorSimple 스냅숏 관리자에서 장치 관리 | Microsoft Azure" description="StorSimple 스냅숏 관리자 MMC 스냅인을 사용하여 StorSimple 장치를 연결하고 관리하는 방법을 설명합니다." services="storsimple" documentationCenter="" authors="SharS"
+   pageTitle="Manage devices with StorSimple Snapshot Manager | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to connect and manage StorSimple devices." services="storsimple" documentationCenter="" authors="SharS"